Core Architecture

 Real-World Impact

-The parallel execution strategy significantly improves performance for operations that would otherwise run sequentially, making Claude Code more responsive when working with multiple files or commands.
+The parallel execution strategy significantly improves performance for operations that would otherwise run sequentially, making AI assistants more responsive when working with multiple files or commands.

 Key Components and Design Patterns